HL7/fhir-mdi-ig/input/pagecontent/specification.md

 * Data Consumer systems SHALL be able to process resource instances containing data elements asserting missing information without generating an error or causing the application to fail.

 # Search
-This IG does not define any new FHIR Search capabilities or parameters.
+This implementation guide does not define any new FHIR Search capabilities or parameters.

 # Privacy and Security
 This Implementation Guide is adopting the security considerations from [US Core Security](https://www.hl7.org/fhir/us/core/security.html#security)